 - Share a photo and shoutout on social media.

 - Submit the receipt to the Cloudflare Collective.

 - Get paid for the pizza!

-One example is the Medeira Tech Meetup on a small island southwest of Portugal.
-The organizer, Huge Romano, has become a Cloudflare champion.
+One example is the Madeira Tech Meetup on a small island southwest of Portugal.
+The organizer, Hugo Romano, has become a Cloudflare champion.
 How cool is it that pizza has enabled a company to connect with this niche community, who they are now partnering with?

 Another great example is Dev Day 4 Women, an event that combines technical conferences, sessions on professional development, talks about experiences of women in the industry, and networking activities.